-- Headache - Divers with specific complaints, such as respiratory distress, chest pain, burns, or falls should be treated per protocol
+- > Headache - Divers with specific complaints, such as respiratory distress, chest pain, burns, or falls should be treated per protocol

 - 1. Confirm scene safety and ensure a protective environment for yourself and the patient - 2.
 For patient still in water, prepare for resuscitation once rescue is affected - 3.
 For patient found in cool, adverse environment, remove to appropriate warmer setting - 4.
 If trauma to head or spine is suspected (fall from height, boating or other watercraft accident, diving accident) maintain control of the cervical and thoracolumbar spine - A. Attempt to remove patient from water in a horizontal position - 5.
 Check for breathing and pulses - A. If apneic and pulseless, initiate CPR for the following conditions: - i.
 Submersion time is less than 30 minutes in all patients - ii.
 Submersion time is less than 45 minutes and water temperature $< 50^{\circ}F$ - 6.
 Maintain airway; suction as needed - 7.
 Provide assisted ventilations with bag-valve mask and 100% oxygen if breathing or ventilatory compromise is apparent - 8.
 Assess vital signs - 9.
-Apply pulse oximeter and cardiac monitor - 10.
-Provide supplemental oxygen - 11.
+Provide supplemental oxygen - 10.
 Remove appropriate clothing to fully inspect extremities, chest, and abdomen for any significant injuries

-- 12. Medical illnesses or traumatic injuries treatment as per indicated protocol - 13.
-For suspected spinal trauma, maintain cervical spinal motion restriction at all times - A. Place patient on a long backboard as necessary/indicated for patient movement - B. While log rolling patient, inspect the back and axilla for any additional injuries - 14.
-For patient determined to be hypothermic, consider the following: - A. Place patient in most comfortable position and remove any wet or damp clothes - B. Insulate patient as much as possible with blankets - C. Gently move patient to warm ambulance as soon as possible - 15.
-For patient noted to have isolated areas of frostbite, remove any obstructive clothes or coverings and protect from further injury - A. Blisters should remain intact - 16.
-Prohibit ambulation and use of tobacco products - 17.
-Assess blood glucose - A. Treatment as per Diabetic Problems Protocol
+- 11. Medical illnesses or traumatic injuries treatment as per indicated protocol - 12.
+For suspected spinal trauma, maintain cervical spinal motion restriction at all times - A. Place patient on a long backboard as necessary/indicated for patient movement - B. While log rolling patient, inspect the back and axilla for any additional injuries - 13.
+For patient determined to be hypothermic, consider the following: - A. Place patient in most comfortable position and remove any wet or damp clothes - B. Insulate patient as much as possible with blankets - C. Gently move patient to warm ambulance as soon as possible - 14.
+For patient noted to have isolated areas of frostbite, remove any obstructive clothes or coverings and protect from further injury - A. Blisters should remain intact - 15.
+Prohibit ambulation and use of tobacco products - 16.
+Assess blood glucose - A. Treatment as per Diabetic Problems Protocol - 17.
+Albuterol via hand held or mask nebulizer for bronchospasm or reactive airway disease - A. Adult: 5 mg; repeat as indicated per patient condition - B. Pediatric: 2.5 5 mg; repeat as indicated per patient condition

 - 1. Obtain rhythm strip and refer to appropriate protocol as indicated - 2.
-For bronchospasm or reactive airways disease, consider the following: - A. Adult: albuterol 5 mg via hand held or mask nebulizer - i.
-Repeat 5 mg for continued wheezing - B. Pediatric: albuterol 2.5 5.0 mg via hand held or mask nebulizer - i.
-Repeat 2.5 5 mg for continued wheezing - 3.
-For persistent respiratory distress in alert patient: - A. Adult: CPAP per protocol - 4.
+Albuterol for bronchospasm or reactive airways disease outlined as above - 3.
+For persistent respiratory distress in alert patient: - A. Adult: CPAP per Respiratory NIPPV Protocol - 4.
 Advanced Airway management as indicated - A. Airway: Intubation Protocol - B. Airway: BIAD Protocol - 5.
-Ensure proper tube placement using capnometry, SpO2 and ventilate with 100% oxygen - 6.
+Ensure proper tube placement using capnometry, $SpO_2$ and ventilate with 100% oxygen - 6.
 Additional care as per appropriate protocol per presentation of illness/injury

-- \ Always ensure that the scene is safe before approaching the patient - Some patients, particularly children, can survive extended periods of submersion in very cold water - Even in situations where the patient's pupils were fixed and dilated, and the resuscitation was prolonged, patients have had good clinical outcomes - Rewarming techniques must be initiated to achieve core body temperature greater than 86° F before resuscitation can be terminated - ★ Dysrhythmias, primarily ventricular fibrillation, are common at core temps < 86° F - Hypothermic patients presenting in cardiac arrest should have no cardiac medications, cardioversion, pacing, or defibrillation until rewarmed - > The primary treatment is active core rewarming
+- ✤ Always ensure that the scene is safe before approaching the patient - Some patients, particularly children, can survive extended periods of submersion in very cold water - > Even in situations where the patient's pupils were fixed and dilated, and the resuscitation was prolonged, patients have had good clinical outcomes - Rewarming techniques must be initiated to achieve core body temperature greater than 86° F before resuscitation can be terminated - ★ Dysrhythmias, primarily ventricular fibrillation, are common at core temps < 86° F - Hypothermic patients presenting in cardiac arrest should have no cardiac medications, cardioversion, pacing, or defibrillation until rewarmed - > The primary treatment is active core rewarming